jonfried/oakafee.github.io/_posts/2016-09-14-north-central-south.md

 ## South Jersey

 I'm not really sure what's going on here.
-Combining the Philly suburbs, the more resort-like, less suburban parts of the shore, the mythical Pine Barrens, and some farmland, it seems to look more towards the  Mid Atlantic region, states such as Maryland, for influences
+Overall the most rural part of the state, South Jersey combines the Philly suburbs, the resort areas of the more distant parts of the Shore, Atlantic City, the mythical Pine Barrens, and some farmland.
+Cranberry and blueberry production go on here.